s-kust/django-postgresql-view/README.md

 # Django PostgreSQL Materialized View Example
-This project aims to demonstrate the usage of the PostgreSQL materialized view in Django to speed up a complex query.
-Here you will find the code that works, as well as explanations.
+This project aims to demonstrate the usage of the PostgreSQL materialized view in Django to speed up a complex data reporting query.
+Here you can find the code that works, as well as explanations.
 The project uses a Django REST framework to manipulate the data in JSON format.

+The PostgreSQL materialized view in the database contains the cached results of the SELECT queries execution.
+The optimization is to fetch the cached data from the view, instead of re-executing queries.

-It makes sense to apply PostgreSQL materialized view if read requests occur more often than data modifications.
+It makes sense to apply this method if read requests occur more often than data modifications.
 The optimization may speed up the execution of reading requests.
 On the other hand, queries that insert, update, or delete data will take longer and consume more computing resources.

 ## Task
 We have to provide the system users with JSON data about some object.
 Also, the data should contain all other entities associated with that object.
 We are dealing with a complex, bloated database schema.
 It includes many redundant models, and we are not allowed to get rid of them.
 Therefore, read requests are complex and resource-intensive.
 It often happens on legacy projects.